nikola-vukicevic/breadcrumbs-nvim/README.md

 But:

 - it works
-- it uses colors and icons
+- it displays colors and icons
+- it plays nicely with HTML and PHP
 - it's pretty quick

 It is intended to be used with Lualine (even though it's not a full blown Lualine component yet).